 - The existence of the employment/work contract or an appointment decision.
 If a staff member is employed to work exclusively on the project (100%, full-time), a clear reference to the project should be included in the contract/appointment decision to avoid any ambiguities.
 In that case the time sheets might not be required; - Overtime may be accepted provided that is necessary to the project, in line with the PP's and project partner's usual policy, in line with the national legislation.
 Systematic overtime payments are not in line with the Regulations' requirements for proportionality and sound financial management set out in Reg.
 Art.
-8.2.2; - Overheads, daily allowances and any other travel related costs cannot be included under this expenditure category;
+8.2.2; - Overheads, daily allowances and any other travel related costs cannot be included under staff costs; - Any additional benefits (e.g. monthly transport costs) must be directly linked to the salary payments and incurred and paid by the PP and/or project partners in accordance with the employment contract or relevant national legislation